MAX Power Mining Corp.

 • Diversified Clean Energy Portfolio

-Beyond hydrogen, MAX Power holds strategic lithium assets in Arizona and Quebec, including the Willcox Playa Project where initial drilling confirmed near-surface lithium-rich clays.
+Beyond hydrogen, MAX Power holds a significant equity position in Homeland Critical Minerals, which now owns the Willcox Project in Arizona, a lithium discovery confirmed by MAX Power in early 2024.
 The company also owns 100% of the Nicobat Project in Ontario (base metals, cobalt, PGEs).

 • The Macro Tailwind